An Interactive 5-Day Training Course

 Topics to be covered:

-Day Two: The Component Parts of the HR Function
+Day 2: The Component Parts of the HR Function

 Key Behaviours: